-- Insufficient/poor quality infrastructure (see below) - Scottish Water will be able to increase water and sewerage capacity once the developer provides evidence of planning permission. - Localised Flooding, particularly affecting the southern half of the village.
+- Insufficient/poor quality infrastructure (see below) - Water and sewerage capacity acting as constraint to new development - Localised Flooding, particularly affecting the southern half of the village.

 Parking

 Lack of, and poor management of, parking within the village with visitors parking along village streets, creating problems for local people and impacting on the visitor experience and perception of Luss.